USS Tripoli Conducts Flight Quarters

-Staff Sgt.
-Kenneth Milton, (left), and Staff Sgt.
-Jimmy Wi, assigned to Marine Medium Tiltrotor Squadron (VMM) 265 conduct maintenance on an MV-22 Osprey on the flight deck of America-class amphibious assault ship USS Tripoli (LHA 7) Feb.
-11, 2026.
+An MV-22 Osprey and two CH-53 Super Stallions attached to the Marine Medium Tiltrotor Squadron (VMM) 265 prepare to take off from the flight deck of America-class amphibious assault ship USS Tripoli (LHA 7), during flight quarters, Feb.
+17, 2026.
 Tripoli Amphibious Ready Group (ARG), composed of America-class amphibious assault ship USS Tripoli (LHA 7), San Antonio-class amphibious transport dock ships USS New Orleans (LPD 18) and USS San Diego (LPD 22), along with the 31st Marine Expeditionary Unit (MEU), are underway conducting routine operations in the U.S. 7th Fleet area of operations.
 U.S. 7th Fleet is the U.S. Navy’s largest forward-deployed numbered fleet, routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Colten Bradley)

 |Date Taken: